OffchainLabs/nitro/docs/migration/dapp_migration.md

 #### Protocol Contracts

-- **New Contract Deployments**: For the Nitro upgrade, the following contracts will be redeployed on L1 to new addresses:
+- **New Contract Deployments**: For the Nitro upgrade, all contracts will be redeployed on L1 to new addresses except the Delayed Inbox contract.
+The list of contracts that will be redeployed is:
+    - Bridge
     - SequencerInbox
     - RollupCore
     - Outbox